PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning

-\paragraph{Privileged knowledge transfer as a remedy.} We adopt the Learning Using Privileged Information (LUPI) paradigm: during training, a teacher receives EDA and transfers its knowledge to a student that \emph{never} sees EDA, enabling the student to operate without the EDA sensor at inference \citep{vapnik2015lupi,lopezpaz2016unifying,markov2016lupi}.
-This approach differs from missing-modality robustness methods that align modalities symmetrically (e.g., PhysioOmni, ADAPT) but do not exploit a strictly more informative teacher modality \citep{jiang2025physioomni,mordacq2024adapt, ibtehaz2024modally}.
+This creates a dilemma: EDA carries privileged information about stress-related autonomic activation that cheaper modalities lack, yet discarding EDA entirely during training wastes a valuable supervisory signal.
+The natural question is whether we can exploit EDA during training to improve the representations of deployment-grade sensors, without ever requiring EDA at inference.

-\paragraph{Identified gap.} Work on LUPI and knowledge distillation (KD) has shown clear benefits in vision and speech \citep{vapnik2015lupi,lopezpaz2016unifying,markov2016lupi}, and multimodal wearables research typically pursues robustness to missing channels via symmetric alignment \citep{jiang2025physioomni,mordacq2024adapt,liu2024biofame, ibtehaz2024modally}.
-However, to our knowledge, no prior study leverages \emph{EDA as a teacher} in a LUPI setup for knowledge transfer to student encoders of cheaper signals (e.g., ECG/BVP/ACC/TEMP).
+\paragraph{Privileged knowledge transfer as a remedy.} We address this through the Learning Using Privileged Information (LUPI) paradigm~\cite{vapnik2015lupi,lopezpaz2016unifying}: a teacher model trained on EDA transfers its learned representations into student encoders that consume only cheap, deployable modalities (ECG, BVP, ACC, TEMP).
+Crucially, we \emph{freeze} the pretrained EDA teacher, providing a stable optimization target, rather than updating all encoders symmetrically as in missing-modality robustness methods~\cite{jiang2025physioomni,mordacq2024adapt,ibtehaz2024modally} that do not exploit the informational asymmetry between a privileged teacher and lighter-weight students.

-\paragraph{Contributions.} We propose \emph{PULSE: Privileged EDA knowledge transfer Using Low-cost SEnsors} for wearable stress monitoring: \begin{enumerate} \item \textbf{EDA teacher.} We freeze a self-supervised EDA encoder and treat its representations and hidden state embeddings as privileged signals during training; EDA is not used at inference. \item \textbf{Multi-sensor student.} A student consumes only deployable channels (ECG, BVP, ACC, and TEMP) and uses a shared–private latent split; we align \emph{only} the shared subspace to avoid over-constraining modality-specific ``private'' features which may be needed for reconstruction. \item \textbf{Loss suite.} Training combines embedding alignment and intermediate (hidden-state) alignment for stability; optional reconstruction heads regularize the student. \item \textbf{Evaluation.} We evaluate on WESAD \citep{schmidt2018wesad} with ablations isolating the effect of privileged EDA and sensor subsets, demonstrating that EDA-privileged knowledge transfer improves performance without requiring an EDA sensor at test time. \end{enumerate}
+\paragraph{The challenge: what to align, what to preserve.} Na\"ively aligning all student representations to the teacher risks over-constraining the students: each modality carries unique, modality-specific structure (e.g., QRS morphology in ECG, pulse wave shape in BVP) that does not and should not match EDA.
+Forcing full alignment destroys this structure and, as we show empirically, leads to representational collapse.
+The key design insight is to separate each student's representation into a \emph{shared} subspace (modality-invariant content aligned to the teacher) and a \emph{private} subspace (modality-specific features preserved for reconstruction), and to transfer knowledge only through the shared channel.